"Our God of Grace often gives us a second chance, but there is no second chance to harvest a ripe crop." -- Kurt von Schleicher

 Here is what thumb can mean in world evangelism

-"Adopting" one of those unreached groups has been a practical step taken by some local congregations to fulfill the Great Commission.
-Here is how three churches have banded together in an Adoption Covenant.
+"Adopting" an unreached group has been a practical step taken by some local congregations to fulfill the Great Commission.
+Here is how three churches have banded together in an Adoption Covenant>p?

-For this reason Lake View Park Church of the Nazarene in Oklahoma City and Second Hispanic Church of the Nazarene of Oklahoma City are partnering with Second Church of the Nazarene in the City of Oaxaca, state of Oaxaca Mexico to adopt an unreached people group.
+For this reason, Lake View Park Church of the Nazarene in Oklahoma City and Second Hispanic Church of the Nazarene of Oklahoma City are partnering with Second Church of the Nazarene in the city of Oaxaca, state of Oaxaca Mexico to adopt one of the unreached people groups of Oaxaca state.

 We commit ourselves to pray and work for: